1Ridwan/ECS/README.md

     ├── terraform.tfvars
     └── variables.tf
 ## Architecture Diagram
-The diagram below illustrates the high-level architecture of this deployment.
+The diagram below illustrates the architecture of this deployment.

 ![Architecture Diagram](ecs-architecture-diagram.jpeg)